PashaTurok/javafx-test1/README.md

 # javafx-test1
-Test with tab corner problems
+Test with tab corner problems.
+To run use `mvn clean compile javafx:run`